img

 5 Ways To Improve HCC Coding and Risk Adjustment

-Hierarchical condition category (HCC) risk adjustment is a critical and popular topic in healthcare management today, notably in the medical coding industry.
-In the United States, Medicare Advantage plans now cover nearly one-third of all Medicare members, making it more important than ever for healthcare firms to pay attention to this model.
-This would assist in the appropriate classification of illnesses as well as ensure that HSPs receive adequate compensation.
+That is why hierarchical condition category (HCC) risk adjustment is such a popular topic in healthcare management today.
+In the United States, Medicare Advantage plans now cover nearly one-third of all Medicare members, making it more important than ever for healthcare firms to pay attention to the HCC risk adjustment codes model.

 Patient-specific Risk Adjustment Factors (RAFs) are calculated using data from the HCC model and applied to capitation payments for Medicare Advantage plan members.
 As stated by the American Academy of Family Physicians, “hierarchical condition category coding helps explain patient complexity and construct a picture of the full patient,” assisting in the proper measurement of quality and cost.
 HCC coding and risk adjustment accuracy can therefore have a substantial impact on the financial viability and service delivery of healthcare organizations.